J K PLACE

 I really must remember that nowadays more and more hotels are responding to those people who express a preference for the vigorous shower over the old-fashioned, relaxing bathe.
 Then I would be sure always to ask for a tub.
 In this bathroom of grey, white and sparkling chromium, I found two wash basins, a loo, a bidet, a large walk-in shower and… no bath.
 The hotel certainly has tubs in some of its bathrooms, so if, like me, you like your ablutions to imitate a return to the maternal womb rather than a soaking in a thunderstorm, you need only to make your views known when you are making your reservation.

 Eating at the hotel is done at the J K Kitchen – a rather inappropriate name for an intimate and comfortable dining room and its outdoor terrace.
-Its elegance is enhanced by a colour scheme of grey and white, crisp white napery, sparkling glassware by Bormioli, discreet lighting, formal service from waiters and waitresses in blue aprons (napkins are replaced) and two of the largest porcelain jars I have ever seen.
+Its charm is enhanced by a colour scheme of grey and white, crisp white napery, sparkling glassware by Bormioli, cutlery by Sambonet, discreet lighting, formal service from waiters and waitresses in blue aprons (napkins are replaced) and two of the largest porcelain jars I have ever seen.

 Here I enjoyed the kind attentions of the Restaurant Manager, Giuseppe Iacono, and the food of Chef Eduardo Estatico.
-Mr Estatico is from Naples and his cuisine derives from that city – although, as we shall see, it is not tied slavishly to it.
+Mr Estatico is from Naples and his cuisine derives from that city.
+My dinner was exceptionally good – so good, indeed, that if the Michelin inspectors are looking for another dining room on Capri which deserves one of their stars, I suggest J K Place is a strong candidate.

 For breakfast, I thought it might be right to eat al fresco.
 But a few spots of rain sent me back into the dining room, there to order a plate of bacon, mushrooms and tomatoes – which turned out to be exceptionally good.
 While this was being prepared, I conveyed to my table some of the handsome comestibles from the buffet table.
 These included pineapple, melon, strawberries, sweet peppers in olive oil, apricot tart, muffins and All Bran.
 (As is my custom, I managed effectively to assuage my morning hunger.)
 From the kitchen the charming young waitress brought me pots of good coffee, dishes of ice cubes and, of course, my concluding cappuccino.